 In November 2013, and in connection with Lazard Group's redemption of \$528,500 aggregate principal amount of its then outstanding 7.125% senior notes maturing on May 15, 2015 (the "2015 Notes"), Lazard Group issued \$500,000 aggregate principal amount of 4.25% senior notes maturing on November 14, 2020 (the "2020 Notes").
-Interest on the 2020 Notes is payable semi-annually on May 14 and November 14 of each year commencing on May 14, 2014.
+Interest on the 2020 Notes is payable semi-annually on May 14 and November 14 of each year.

 On September 25, 2012, Lazard Group entered into a \$150,000, three-year senior revolving credit facility with a group of lenders (the "Credit Facility"), which expires in September 2015.
-The Credit Facility replaced a similar revolving credit facility which was terminated as a condition to effectiveness of the Credit Facility vary and are based on either a Federal Funds rate or a Eurodollar rate, in each case plus an applicable margin.
-As of June 30, 2014, the annual interest rate for a loan accruing interest (based on the Federal Funds overnight rate), including the applicable margin, was 0.78%.
-At June 30, 2014 and December 31, 2013, no amounts were outstanding under the Credit Facility.
+The Credit Facility replaced a similar revolving credit facility which was terminated as a condition to effectiveness of the Credit Facility.
+Interest rates under the Credit Facility vary and are based on either a Federal Funds rate or a Eurodollar rate, in each case plus an applicable margin.
+As of September 30, 2014, the annual interest rate for a loan accruing interest (based on the Federal Funds overnight rate), including the applicable margin, was 0.78%.
+At September 30, 2014 and December 31, 2013, no amounts were outstanding under the Credit Facility.

 The Credit Facility contains customary terms and conditions, including certain financial covenants.
 In addition, the Credit Facility, the indenture and the supplemental indentures relating to Lazard Group's senior notes contain certain covenants, events of default and other customary provisions, including a customary make-whole provision in the event of early redemption, where applicable.
-As of June 30, 2014, the Company was in compliance with such provisions.
+As of September 30, 2014, the Company was in compliance with such provisions.
 All of the Company's senior debt obligations are unsecured.

-As of June 30, 2014, the Company had approximately \$238,000 in unused lines of credit available to it, including the Credit Facility, and unused lines of credit available to LFB of approximately \$48,000 (at June 30, 2014 exchange rates) and Edgewater of \$35,000.
-At June 30, 2014, Edgewater had \$55,000 of available lines of credit, of which \$20,000 was drawn down by the general partner of EGCP III in the second quarter of 2014 to provide a loan to EGCP III to finance a certain fund investment.
-The loan to EGCP III is expected to be repaid in the third quarter of 2014 from a capital call made by EGCP III to its investors.
-The drawdown of the line of credit is reflected in "other liabilities" and the loan to EGCP III is reflected in "related party receivables" on the condensed consolidated statement of financial condition (see Note 17 of Notes to Condensed Consolidated Financial Statements).
+As of September 30, 2014, the Company had approximately \$262,000 in unused lines of credit available to it, including the Credit Facility, and unused lines of credit available to LFB of approximately \$44,000 (at September 30, 2014 exchange rates) and Edgewater of \$64,000.
+In the second quarter of 2014, \$20,000 of Edgewater's available lines of credit was drawn down by the general partner of EGCP III to provide a loan to EGCP III to finance a certain fund investment.
+The loan to EGCP III was repaid in the third quarter of 2014 from a capital call made by EGCP III to its investors.
 In addition, LFB has access to the Eurosystem Covered Bond Purchase Program of the Banque de France.

-The Company's senior debt at June 30, 2014 and December 31, 2013 is carried at historical amounts.
-At those dates, the fair value of such senior debt was approximately \$1,152,000 and \$1,117,000, respectively, and exceeded the aggregate carrying value by approximately \$104,000 and \$69,000, respectively.
+The Company's senior debt at September 30, 2014 and December 31, 2013 is carried at historical amounts.
+At those dates, the fair value of such senior debt was approximately \$1,141,000 and \$1,117,000, respectively, and exceeded the aggregate carrying value by approximately \$93,000 and \$69,000, respectively.
 The fair value of the Company's senior debt is based on market quotations.
 The Company's senior debt would be categorized within Level 2 of the hierarchy of fair value measurements if carried at fair value.